-Rapid and accurate identification of infections is essential for early, and targeted antimicrobial therapy.
+Rapid and accurate identification of infections is essential for early and targeted antimicrobial therapy.
 Several new technologies arose in the last decades (e.g., Maldi-TOF or PCR), however, these methods are expensive to implement, and there are also limitations in the diversity of identifiable pathogens.
 On the other hand increasing case numbers, the need for cost savings, and higher severity of cases make new solutions highly desirable.

-MetaSystems takes pride in presenting a new approach for multiple pathogen identification at unmet speed and cost form a variety of sample materials.
-With the combination of a test procedure to fluorescently label specific bacteria and a fully automated slide analysis system, it is possible delivering a positive identification of a problem causing pathogen in 30 minutes.
-The combined system relies on the already available testkits from Miacom Diagnostics GmbH, Düsseldorf, Germany for bacterial infections and the Metafer slide scanning platform for slide analysis.
-Metafer is capable to perform unattended automated analysis of slides from a variety of sample materials including positive blood cultures and respiratory secretions.
+Download the White Paper "DMI Technology"MetaSystems Indigo, the new sister company of MetaSystems, takes pride in presenting a new approach for multiple pathogen identification from a variety of sample materials at unmet speed and low costs.
+The new solution is based on Direct Multiplex Imaging (DMI).
+The DMI technology uses molecular DNA-beacons as probes for the identification of pathogens.
+DNA-beacons are hairpin-shaped structures that consist of a probe sequence (loop) and 3’ and 5’ ends (stem) that carry a fluorophore and a quencher.
+The loop sequence is complementary to a target sequence.
+When hybridization occurs, the stem opens and a fluorescent signal is emitted that can be detected by fluorescence microscopy.
+Unbound probes remain in the closed con firmation and the signal is quenched.
+With the combination of a test procedure to fluorescently label specific bacteria and a fully automated slide analysis system, it is possible delivering a positive identification of a problem causing pathogen in 35 minutes.
+MetaSystems Indigo is the first company to combine a novel DNA-based hybridization technology with automatic assay evaluation to enable a high throughput patient sample processing.
 The system allows detection of single as well as multiple infections in one sample, and scans up to 800 samples in high throughput mode.
 Results are automatically recorded, and images of samples are acquired and displayed together with the results data.

-The RPI system includes intrinsic controls, and in addition the intact cell morphology can be analyzed to further strengthen the validity of the result obtained.
+The DMI system includes intrinsic controls, and in addition the intact cell morphology can be analyzed to further strengthen the validity of the result obtained.
 The automated analysis of slides prepared for microscopy eliminates the potentially error prone evaluation step of examining slides using fluorescence microscopy.
 The use of software algorithms and the use of preset thresholds allow unambiguous and unbiased evaluation of the samples.
 Additionally to the time saving by analysis automation physicians benefit from a comprehensive documentation of images and quantitative data.
 The use of the scanning system and new evaluation algorithms will facilitate more complex assays such as phenotypic evaluations for antibiotic susceptibility testing (AST), which will be a further benefit in the diagnosis of bacterial infections.